-1) A recently funded NIH P50 grant, NIH CAPSTONE Center for Multidisciplinary Research and Training in Child Abuse and Neglect (P50HD089922) (Noll PI, Shalev Co-I, and in partnership with Pennsylvania’s Department of Human Services).
-A main goal of this center grant is to recruit a prospective cohort of 1,200 maltreated and comparison children, aimed at elucidating the multiple etiological processes believed to play a role in the onset and maintenance of adverse health outcomes for victims.
-Our lab receives blood, urine and saliva samples for processing and analysis.
-We are testing telomere length, telomerase activity, mitochondria-related markers, inflammatory cytokines and urine levels of catecholamine (epinephrine and norepinephrine), as well as omics measures of metabolomics and RNA sequencing.
+(2) A funded NIH/National Institute of Child Health and Human Development (NICHD) Specialized Center (P50) grant (Noll PI, Shalev Co-I).
+Through a large-scale partnership with the State of Pennsylvania’s Department of Human Services, a main goal of this center grant, NIH CAPSTONE Center for Multidisciplinary Research and Training in Child Abuse and Neglect, is to recruit a prospective cohort of 1,200 maltreated and comparison children, aimed at elucidating the multiple etiological processes believed to play a role in the onset and maintenance of adverse health outcomes in victims.
+To investigate the biological embedding of child maltreatment, our lab processes and analyzes blood, urine and saliva samples to determine telomere length, telomerase activity, mitochondria-related markers, as well as omics measures of metabolomics and RNA sequencing.

-(2) A recently funded NIH R21 grant, Temporal Genomics Mechanisms Underlying Disease and Aging (AG055621) (Shalev PI, Ram and Albert Co-Is).
-The goal of this project is to identify genomic mechanisms involved in young adults’ response to stress, as moderated by early adversity.
-Specifically, we are testing whether individuals exposed to early-life adversity show dysregulated changes in gene expression (via RNA sequencing) in response to a well-established laboratory stressor, compared with a no-stress condition, and compared with individuals without exposure to early adversity.
+(3) A funded NIH/National Institute on Aging (NIA) Exploratory/ Developmental Research Grant Award (R21) ((Shalev PI, Ram and Albert Co-Is).
+The aim of the project, Temporal Genomics Mechanisms Underlying Disease and Aging, is to identify genomic mechanisms involved in young adults’ response to stress, as moderated by early adversity.
+We are testing whether individuals exposed to early-life adversity show dysregulated changes in gene expression in response to a well-established laboratory stressor, compared with a no-stress control condition, and compared with individuals without exposure to early adversity.